 In addition to providing guidance with respect to land use, this Official Plan proposes to create more liveable communities by focusing on urban design, particularly of the public realm in and around the Village Cores, but also throughout all designations.
 A focus on urban design draws attention to how buildings and the spaces around them look and function in their setting.
 It contributes to creating lively places with distinctive character and establishing meaningful connections between people and the built environment.
-The best urban design is informed by a solid appreciation of the place being built, the people in it, and the community around it.

 The urban design principles outlined below are intended to assist those involved in development with an understanding of the important design elements within the Township of Russell.
-The principles are high-level-in scope and recognize that development proposals should be given the flexibility to address design matters in different ways, allowing for creativity and dialogue as, particularly since different design responses may be appropriate depending on the context of each area.
-In addition, tThe Township shall-may develop additional Urban Design Guidelines-addressing specific Scettlement Aareas and uses.
-Development proponents shall implement the policies of this section as well as the Township's detailed Urban Design policiesGuidelines-delineating the Township's policies for these specific areas and uses, where they apply.
+The principles are high-level and recognize that development proposals should be given the flexibility to address design matters in different ways, allowing for creativity and dialogue as different design responses may be appropriate depending on the context of each area.
+The Township may develop additional Urban Design Guidelines.
+Development proponents shall implement the policies of this section as well as the Township's detailed Urban Design Guidelines, where they apply.

-- Council shall promote the implementation of the following urban design principles in the preparation and review of new development proposals to: - a) New development should rRecognize and reflect on the history of each community; - b) New development should rReflect a thorough and sensitive understanding of place, context, and setting; - c) Ensure tThe built form should evolves through architectural style and innovation; - New development should-Eenhance and enliven the quality, character, and spatial delineation of public spaces, including streets. -In particular, blank walls facing the street shall be avoided: - e) Ensure that pPlaces and spaces should be are visible and safe, and integrate Crime Prevention Through Environmental Design (CPTED) principles; - New development should mMeet the needs of pedestrians as a priority;
+- Council shall promote the implementation of the following urban design principles in the preparation and review of new development proposals to: - a) Recognize and reflect on the history of each community; - Reflect a thorough and sensitive understanding of place, context, and setting; - Ensure the built form evolves through architectural style and innovation: - d) Enhance and enliven the quality, character, and spatial delineation of public spaces, including streets.
+In particular, blank walls facing the street shall be avoided; - e) Ensure that places and spaces are visible and safe, and integrate Crime Prevention Through Environmental Design (CPTED) principles; - f) Meet the needs of pedestrians as a priority: - g) Contribute to attractive public spaces and important views; - h) Consider and accommodate the needs of people of all ages and abilities, including children, seniors, and people with disabilities; - Ensure the form and design of new development complements, integrates, and enhances existing environmental features and landscapes; - i) Achieve a more compact form over time;

-- g) New development should c ontribute to attractive public spaces and important views; - New development should cConsider and accommodate the needs of people of all ages and abilities a range of people, including children, seniors, and people with disabilities; - i) Ensure Tthe form and design of new development should complements, integrates, and enhances existing environmental features and landscapes; - j) New development should Aachieve a more compact form over time: - New development should generally Develop be based on according to a modified grid network in order to provide a well-connected and integrated road system to accommodate vehicles, transit, cyclists, and pedestrians; - New development should a Achieve compatibility with existing uses, as outlined in Section 3.2.3 Land Use Compatibility; - Mew development should integrate energy efficient and green design features, as outlined in Section 5.5.1 Energy General; and - n) Locate and design aAll large, aboveground utility infrastructure shall be located and designed to be compatible with its environment.
-This shall include the coordination of the location of trees, street fixtures, telecommunications equipment, utility and light poles, and signs; and. - a)o)New development should cConsider designs and features that will respond to unpredictable and extreme weather resulting from a changing climate, in accordance with Section 6.106.10 Climate Change.
+- bevelop according to a modified grid network in order to provide a well-connected and integrated road system to accommodate vehicles, transit, cyclists, and pedestrians; - Achieve compatibility with existing uses, as outlined in Section 3.2.3 Land Use Compatibility; - m) Integrate energy efficient and green design features, as outlined in Section 5.5.1 Energy General; - n) Locate and design all large, aboveground utility infrastructure to be compatible with its environment.
+This shall include the coordination of the location of trees, street fixtures, telecommunications equipment, utility and light poles, and signs; and - Consider designs and features that will respond to unpredictable and extreme weather resulting from a changing climate, in accordance with Section 6.10 Climate Change.